Food, Transportation and Other Essentials

 Avoid Losing SNAP Benefits

 As of September 1, 2025, most adults on SNAP are now required to either work at least 20 hours/week or qualify for an exemption.
-People who do not appropriately document that they meet these conditions can only receive 3 months of benefits over a 3-year period – meaning, benefits will run out in December 2025.
+People who do not appropriately document that they meet these conditions can only receive 3 months of benefits over a 3-year period.
 Additional details about who needs to take action, and when, can be found on the PA DHS website.

 Who should take action: